-Similar to CPUs, you can figure out the socket on the motherboard through their specsheets.
+Like CPUs, you can figure out the socket on the motherboard through their spec sheets.

 A simple search online could reveal the socket type of the motherboard.
-For instance, the ASUS Z590-A clearly mentions in its specsheet that it has the Intel LGA1200 socket which is supported by the 11th and 10th Gen Intel processors.
+For instance, the ASUS Z590-A mentions in its spec sheet that the Intel LGA1200 socket is supported by the 11th and 10th Gen Intel processors.

 Common Sockets in Use

-Both Intel and AMD produce several CPU product lines which unsurprisingly fit into very specific sockets.
+Intel and AMD produce several CPU product lines that fit into particular sockets.

 The current socket for the mainstream DESKTOP CPUs are as follows:

 - LGA 1151 for 7th, 8th and 9th Gen Core, Pentium and Celeron CPUs